judgels/judgels/docs/developers-guide_concepts.rst

 Project structure
 -----------------

-Judgels repositories are hosted on GitHub, in IA TOKI organization (https://github.com/ia-toki).
+Judgels repositories are hosted on GitHub, in Judgels organization (https://github.com/judgels).

 The main repository is the **judgels** repository.
 The responisibilites of this repository are: